dunedinsoftware/dunedinsoftware.github.io/compression.md

 $$P = \{ (n_0: s_0), (n_1: s_1), .. \}$$
 </span>

-be the set of tuples containing improper substrings of *s* and the number of times each occurs in *P*, such that for every
+be the set of tuples containing the improper substrings of *s* and the number of times each occurs in *P*, such that for every

 <div align="center"><img src="article_2/formula_5.png"/></div>